rayvburn/srl_eband_local_planner/README.md

 a [ROS] (http://wiki.ros.org) package, that implements a plugin to the [base_local_planner](http://wiki.ros.org/base_local_planner) for the [move_base](http://wiki.ros.org/move_base) 2D navigation system.
+It is based on the original implementation by Christian Connette and Bhaskara Marathi.
+This local planner has been adapted primarily for differential drive robots, but still supports the original holonomic drive controls.

 ## Requirements
 * ROS (including visualization rools -> rviz), tested on Indigo and Hydro